mondrodigital/macro-data-refinement/README.md

 This application is built using:
 - HTML5
-- CSS3 (with slow animations and glow effects)
+- CSS3 (with animations, transitions, and glow effects)
 - JavaScript (ES6+)
-- Drag and Drop API
+- Custom drag and drop implementation
+- Touch events for mobile support
 - Node.js (for the optional server)

 ## Inspiration

 This project is inspired by the macro data refinement scenes from the Apple TV+ show "Severance", where employees perform mysterious data refinement tasks on retro-futuristic computer interfaces with slow, deliberate interactions.
+The wiggling numbers and hover-based interaction are directly based on the show's visual style.

 ## License